SAN JOSE FIRE STATION NO. 34

-Station No.34 was sited to mitigate existing response time issues in an industrial portion of the Eastside which is cutoff by multiple freeways.
-This station accommodates a current engine company and future truck company in 12,000 SF.
-Due to a tight urban site, the station is a two-story building with three apparatus bays, support, administration and firefighter living quarters on the first floor and firefighter sleeping quarters and bathrooms on the second floor.
+Station 34 was sited to mitigate existing response time issues created by multiple freeway cutoffs on the east side of town in an industrial area.
+The station accommodates an engine company and truck company in 12,000 SF.
+Due to the tight urban site, the station is a two-story building with three apparatus bays, suppression support, administration offices, and firefighter living quarters on the first floor.
+Firefighter sleeping quarters and bathrooms are on the second floor.

-An added benefit to this station is that with the truck company planned for future growth, the Fire Department has been able to use this facility to accommodate the move-up of companies when their stations were under construction.
+With space for growth, the Fire Department has been able to use this facility to accommodate the move-up of engine and truck companies when their stations were under construction during the Bond Program.

 Location: 1634 Las Plumas Ave, San Jose